 Student Organization Travel

-Given the unpredictable nature of COVID-19 spread and the inherent risks associated with traveling, student organizations travel outside of Lancaster County will not be permitted during the fall 2020 semester.
+Given the unpredictable nature of COVID-19 spread and the inherent risks associated with traveling, student organizations travel outside of Lancaster County will not be permitted during the spring 2021 semester.
 This includes all student organization trips, conferences, and competitions, regardless of how the travel is being funded.

 Please note: If individual student organization members travel, they cannot travel under the organization’s name.
 The university will not be liable for anything that may occur during travel that occurs against these guidelines.

 Student Orgs with Inter/National Affiliation & Membership/ Fraternities/Sororities

 A. Clubs and organizations that have membership with a coordinating Executive or Headquarters Office are expected to observe the requirements of those organizations as it relates to meetings, activities, and events.